BalazsH0ffmann/client_data/README.md

 The environment is Spark version 3.3.2

+The goal of this project was to eliminate the retrieved sensitive data, which occurs GDPR conflict.
+Also the initial columns names were not acceptable regarding their short names and less meaningful former names.

 Initially every needed library was imported.

 The first step was to build up this application with the getOrCreate command.